compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 Please note that ``D f [x]`` is a single mathematical object, despite the fact that 3 separate symbols are used to denote it -- ``D f [x] (\dot{x})`` denotes the application of the function ``D f [x]`` to argument ``\dot{x}``.
 Furthermore, the dot-notation (``\dot{x}``) does not have anything to do with time-derivatives, it is simply common notation used in the AD literature to denote the arguments of derivatives.

-So, instead of thinking of the derivative as a number or a matrix, we think about it as a _function_.
+So, instead of thinking of the derivative as a number or a matrix, we think of it as a _function_.
 We can express the previous notions of the derivative in this language.

 In the scalar case, rather than thinking of the derivative as _being_ ``\alpha``, we think of it is a the linear operator ``D f [x] (\dot{x}) := \alpha \dot{x}``.